News

 Not all dentists have the facilities to take all types of X‑rays.
 If you require a specialist x‑ray prior to treatment you may need to be referred to an alternative surgery.
 This will ensure that you receive the highest possible quality of care.

-Are x‑rays dangerous?
+Are dental x‑rays dangerous?

 The radiation received from a dental x‑ray is incredibly small.
-With the constant advances in technology and the fact the dentist will only take x‑rays when they are clinically necessary means that the risks from dental x‑rays are very small.
+With the constant advances in technology, and the fact that the dentist will only take x‑rays when they are clinically necessary, this means that the risks from dental x‑rays are very small.
+At Leigh Dental Centre, we use digital imaging plates to take any dental x‑rays required.